Sensative/vsm-application-documentation/3629466160-Tracker-budget.vso.md

 ### Register LED

 > - Request current value: Send c9 (hex) on lora port 2
+> - Mode: -W
+> - Unit: Enumeration

+Write in order to effect the application LED (not available on all device models)

 ### Register LINKCHECK_TIME

 > - Request current value: Send d0 (hex) on lora port 2
+> Mode: RW
+> Unit: seconds

+Once 80% of this time has passed, the device will make all messages confirmed until it gets a confirmation.
+Should this time pass without the device hearing a confirmed response, it will go to DEVICE_STATE_ACTIVE_UNJOINED.

 ### Register SATELLITE_COUNT

 > - Request current value: Send ce (hex) on lora port 2
+> - Mode: R-
+> - Unit: integer

+Reads as the number of satellites seen in the last GNSS scan.

 ### Register STREAMING_RATE

 > - Request current value: Send d6 (hex) on lora port 2
+> - Mode: RW
+> - Unit: Seconds

+The average rate at which the device streams data, e.g. delay between lora transactions.
+Actual rate is randomized at this value +- 50% to avoid potential repeat collisions, for instance if the device is triggered by sound or acceleration.

 ### Register TX_POWER_INDEX